adkron/style/README.md

 ###Reference to Datasheets
 Should be indented in a text block.
+>According to section 5.1.3 of the [datasheet](http://www.silabs.com/Support%20Documents/TechnicalDocs/Si7005.pdf )
+    Fast mode reduces the total power consumed during a conversion or the average power consumed by the Si7005 when making periodic conversions.
+It also reduces the resolution of the measurements.

 ###Content
 Modules should follow the content format outlined in the `module_RM_template.md` file in this repo.